 What did you do before you began ordination training?

 My primary training was in nursing, though I’d originally wanted to be a teacher.
-After qualifying, I did a couple of teaching certificates and worked as a nurse tutor, health visitor and also as a consultant for KCC Social Services in training and leadership development.
+After qualifying, I did a couple of teaching certificates.
 I had a passion for training, and one day I realised that God had given me what I wanted, and I was teaching after all.

-I grew up in Cardiff, and had always been committed to the Church.
-As I moved around I joined a non-denominational church, then an evangelical church.
-About 8 years ago I felt called to an Anglican church.
+About eight years ago, I felt called to an Anglican church.
 I’ve always liked to give back, whether through my work or ministry, and my vicar there thought I should explore my calling within the Anglican setting.

-Early in my course, a tutor reviewing my written work picked up that I was dyslexic; which was confirmed through testing.
+Early in my course, one of my tutors picked up that I was dyslexic when reviewing my written work.
+This was then confirmed through testing.
 I’d gone through my whole life without knowing.
-It was quite a shock, but also felt as though I’d been given a gift from God.
+It was quite a shock but also felt as though I’d been given a gift from God.

 The discovery gave me tremendous insight into some of my past struggles and challenges.
-It wasn’t that I had felt hampered necessarily, but looking back I realised that when it came to writing essays, reports or large theoretical pieces I would naturally shy away.
-Despite my many achievements, there had always been hidden pockets of insecurity, and feeling somehow ‘less than’ others I compared myself with.
+Looking back, I realised that when it came to writing essays, reports, or large theoretical pieces, I would naturally withdraw from the task.
+Despite my many achievements, there had always been hidden pockets of insecurity and feelings of being “less than” when I compared myself with others.

 The support I’ve had at St Augustine’s has enabled me to move forward with immense strength, and I have so much to be grateful to them for.

 I recognise that I’ve grown through the challenges in my life: they’ve shaped me and helped me to work with people from a deeper level of empathy, care and compassion, which is vital for ministry.

 What are you planning on doing with the knowledge and wisdom you’ve gained?